Once a job is created (job status is "Queued"), the scheduler can allocate resources to the job via the scheduling console and job details view.

 Figure 9.
 A job with a resource allocated.

 To remove an allocated resource from a job, click on the "Remove Resource" button (bottom-right) on their resource card.

 To reallocate the job, click the "Add Resources" button at the top of the "Allocated Resources" list.

 Figure 10.
 How to remove an allocated resource from a job.

 Once an allocated resource has been removed from a job, they are notified with a pop-up message in their Skedulo mobile app.
-The text of the message says "This job allocation has been deleted."
+A detailed notification will announce the job allocation has been canceled.
 The job card will be removed from their agenda once it has been refreshed.

 Figure 11.
 The pop-up message in the Skedulo mobile app, advising that the job being viewed has been unallocated.